New Year’s Offer! Launch Your New Business With 10% Off — Start Now

 Another financial benefit of Hong Kong is its double taxation treaty with 47 countries.
 Please visit the Inland Revenue Department's website to see the updated list of countries with treaties.

 Lastly, another benefit of Hong Kong is its access to capital funding.
-It has a well-developed venture capital and private equity environment that allows startups and entrepreneurs to secure investments to start their business or take it to the next level.
+It has a well-developed venture capital and private equity environment that allows startups and entrepreneurs to secure investments to start their businesses or take them to the next level.

 3. Laissez Faire Economy